LQRS: Learned Query Re-optimization Framework for Spark SQL: Introduction

-Our contributions are summarized as follows: \begin{itemize} \item We propose AQORA, an adaptive query optimizer for Spark SQL that integrates reinforcement learning into Spark’s adaptive query execution framework.
-AQORA comprises a decision model based on actor-critic learning and a planner extension that enables online plan modification during execution.
+Our contributions can be summarized as follows: \begin{itemize}[nosep, leftmargin=*] \item We design and implement \emph{LQRS}, a learned query re-optimizer which incorporates reinforcement learning into the Spark AQE framework to make decisions during query execution based on actual runtime observations.

-\item We adopt a lightweight decision model built upon the TreeCNN architecture \cite{tcnn}, which learns optimization actions directly from stage-level feedback collected during query execution.
-By using true cardinalities as input features (and avoiding sample bitmaps or histogram encodings), the model achieves better query performance with a simplified architecture.
+\item We adopt a decision model built upon the TreeCNN architecture ~\cite{tcnn}, which learns optimization actions directly from query stage-level feedback collected during query execution.
+By using true cardinalities and size in bytes as input features, the model achieves better query performance with a simplified architecture.

-\item We design a plug-and-play planner extension built upon the extensibility interfaces of modern query engines, enabling non-intrusive integration with existing deployments.
+\item We design a plug-and-play planner extension built upon the extensibility interfaces of Spark SQL, enabling online plan modification during execution.
 The extension intercepts runtime execution plans, interacts with the decision model, and applies optimization actions such as join reordering.

-\item We conduct extensive experiments on three public benchmarks.
-Results show that AQORA reduces end-to-end execution time by up to 90\% compared to other learned methods and by up to 70\% compared to Spark SQL's default configuration with adaptive query execution. \end{itemize}
+\item We conduct extensive experiments on four public benchmarks.
+Experiments on Spark SQL demonstrate that LQRS reduces end-to-end execution time by up to 90\% compared to other learned query optimizers and query re-optimization methods. \end{itemize}